Bias-Corrected Data Synthesis for Imbalanced Learning: Introduction

 Beyond empirical success, recent theoretical studies have examined the statistical properties of synthetic procedures and their impact on classification risk.
 For example, \citet{elreedy2024theoretical} and \citet{sakhowe2024do} separately derive the probability distribution of SMOTE-generated synthetic samples, with the latter further proving that the synthetic density function vanishes near the boundary of the minority support.
 Another widely used augmentation method is Mixup \citep{zhang2017mixup}, which generates new samples by convex combinations of covariates and their labels.
-Theoretical results for Mixup include robustness against adversarial attacks and improved generalization by reducing overfitting \citep{zhang2020does}, as well as conditions under which Mixup helps reduce calibration errors \citep{zhang2022and, naeini2015obtaining}.
+In \citet{xia2026classification}, imbalanced classification is viewed through a transfer-learning lens under label shift, and regimes are identified in which oversampling can be detrimental.
+From a learning-theoretic perspective, uniform concentration bounds are established in \citet{ahmad2025concentration} that link the empirical risk computed on synthetic samples to the true minority risk, yielding excess-risk guarantees for kernel-based classifiers.
+Theoretical results for Mixup include robustness against adversarial attacks and improved generalization by reducing overfitting \citep{zhang2020does}, as well as conditions under which Mixup helps reduce calibration errors \citep{naeini2015obtaining, zhang2022and}.

-Since synthetic samples are typically highly dependent on the original training data, it is crucial to carefully handle such a dependence structure. \citet{tian2025conditional} propose a partition-based framework in which one subset of data is used to generate synthetic samples, and the other independent subset is used for training.
-Nevertheless, a fundamental question remains unresolved: Under what conditions do synthetic procedures improve classification, and how can their potential adverse effects be avoided?